 Abstract:

-We show that scalar quantum field theory in four space-time dimensions with global O(N)3 symmetry and imaginary tetrahedral coupling is asymptotically free and bounded from below in the large-N limit.
-The full quantum effective action for the large-N theory only depends on the square of that coupling which is real.
+We show that scalar quantum field theory in four Euclidean dimensions with global O(N)3 symmetry and imaginary tetrahedral coupling is asymptotically free and bounded from below in the large-N limit.
+While the Hamiltonian is non-Hermitian, the full quantum effective action for the large-N theory only depends on the square of that coupling which is real.
 A perturbative analysis uncovers that the renormalization group flow of the quartic couplings connects a Gaussian ultraviolet fixed point to a strongly interacting theory in the infrared.
-This realizes a renormalizable field theory which exhibits non-trivial dynamics, such as direct scattering, while still being analytically tractable also non-perturbatively.
-Our findings open up a way to address outstanding problems, such as the possible existence of quantum bounds on dynamical observables in strongly coupled field theories, from first principles.
+This realizes a renormalizable field theory which exhibits nontrivial dynamics, such as direct scattering, while still being analytically tractable also nonperturbatively.
+Our findings open up a way to address outstanding problems in strongly coupled theories from first principles.

 Related to Project B03